mozilla-releng/scrum/README.md

 The first step for sprint estimation is adding up the available story points for all team members over the coming weeks to see what the maximum achievable amount of work is.
 Combined point estimates for milestones need to fit within that limit to be achievable and realistic.

 Story point estimates are made on each issue, often through consultation with other team members.
-Care should be taken to avoid adding too much work to a given milestone, and the issue estimates are a good tool to gauge how conservative to be.
+Care should be taken to avoid adding too much work to a given sprint, and the issue estimates are a good tool to gauge how conservative to be.

 Some areas of the Releng code are easier to deal with than others.
 If the issues or epics involve modifying code in a service that is less well-known or difficult to test (e.g. auth), story point estimates should be higher by default to recognize the need for closer inspection on review.